gravitational/teleport/rfd/0131-adminitrative-actions-mfa.md

 - Requires custom changes to both the client and server implementations for each affected endpoint, both to pass the MFA challenge response from the client and for the Auth server to verify it for the request.
-  - This can potentially be avoided within the implementation by introducing a common gRPC message for the `MFAAuthenticateResponse`.

 2. Allow clients to pass `MFAAuthenticateResponse` as client request metadata.